Rhoda Erdmann

-Anna Maria Rhoda Erdmann was born in Hersfeld, Hessen, on 5 December 1870.
-The daughter of Anna Maria and Dr. Heinrick E. Erdmann, a high school teacher, Erdmann grew up in a family of scientists and physicians.
-Erdmann attended St. John's school for girls in Hamburg, where she trained to be a teacher of high- and middle-school girls.

 Career

+Education

-After passing the examination in 1892, she moved first to England and then Romania to work as a teacher, ultimately ending with a position at a Volksschule in Hamburg in 1899.
+After passing the required examination in 1892, she moved first to England and then later Romania to work as a teacher, ultimately ending with a position at a Volksschule in Hamburg in 1899.
 In 1900, she earned first-class honors in the examination for teaching.

 In 1903, Erdmann left her teaching position to continue her studies.
 She took courses in zoology and botany in Berlin, Zurich, Marburg and Munich.
 She worked with living animal materials at the Naples Zoological Station, and passed the university qualifying examination in 1907 which she received from the Realgymnasium in Kassel (Hessen).
-She received a Ph.D. in biology from the University of Munich in 1908, working in the laboratory of Dr. Richard von Hertwig.
+She received a Ph.D. in biology from the University of Munich in 1908, working in the laboratory of Richard Hertwig.
 Her dissertation, Experimentelle Untersuchung der Massenverhältnisse von Plasma, Kern und Chromosomen in dem sich entwickelnden Seeigelei, (Experimental investigation of the mass ratios of plasma, nucleus and chromosomes in the developing sea urchin egg) established her career as a protozoologist.
-She was one of the first women doctoral students in Germany, as women had only been allowed to pursue doctoral research in 1900.
+She was one of the first women doctoral students in Germany, as women had only been allowed to pursue doctoral research beginning in the year 1900.